-- Conduct an estimation of whether your firm will be captured using a margin calculator. - Assessing your firm's ability to meet the various steps to compliance early on will be critical in your choice of custodian. - 3.
+- Conduct an estimation of whether your firm will be captured using a margin calculator. - 2.
+Assessing your firm's ability to meet the various steps to compliance early on will be critical in your choice of custodian. - 3.
 Each of the steps outlined in the noncleared margin map can take months to complete - so start early! - 4.
-Ensure you are checking collateral eligibility to avoid wrong-way risk.
+Ensure you are checking collateral eligibility to avoid wrong-way risk. - 5.
+May be responsible for the coordination of model approval in certain organizations.